 Liver, Gallbladder, and Biliary Tract Cancers

 Worldwide, hepatocellular carcinoma is the fifth most common malignancy and the third most common cause of cancer mortality.
 Most patients with hepatocellular carcinoma suffer from cirrhosis, primarily caused by alcoholism or chronic infection with hepatitis B virus (HBV) or hepatitis C virus (HCV); decades may pass between infection with viral hepatitis and development of this cancer.
 The approximately equal annual incidence vis-à-vis mortality of 1 million persons reported around the world stands as evidence of its lethality.
-Taken together, nearly 45,000 cases of liver, gallbladder, and bile duct cancers will be diagnosed in 2014, with nearly 27,000 deaths expected.
+Taken together, in the US approximately 46,570 cases of liver, gallbladder, and bile duct cancers were diagnosed in 2015, with an estimated 28,250 deaths.

 Hepatocellular carcinoma is the most common tumor in males worldwide, with a male to female ratio of 5:1 in Asia and 2:1 in the United States.

 Eighty percent of new hepatocellular cancer cases occur in developing countries, but the incidence of this cancer is also rising in developed countries.
 Modeling of the spread of HCV infection suggests that this number may continue to increase dramatically.
 In the United States, the incidence of hepatocellular carcinoma is 5 per 100,000, whereas in East Asia and sub-Saharan Africa, this neoplasm occurs at an incidence of 150 per 100,000 population and accounts for almost 50% of all diagnosed tumors.

 The incidence of hepatocellular cancer increases with age.
 The mean age at diagnosis is 53 years in Asia and 67 years in the United States.